-Philip Babler is an associate and litigation lawyer with Foley & Lardner LLP.
+Philip Babler is a senior counsel and litigation lawyer with Foley & Lardner LLP.
 He is a member of the firm’s Securities Enforcement & Litigation Practice as well as the firm’s Appellate, Antitrust, and Business Litigation & Dispute Resolution Practices.
 Mr. Babler has represented public companies and their directors and officers in a number of securities matters, including class actions arising under the Private Securities Litigation Reform Act.
 He also has litigated a number of shareholder disputes involving private companies.
 Mr. Babler has particularly deep experience litigating class actions challenging merger transactions and proxy disclosures.
 The value of the transactions prompting these shareholder suits is in the tens of billions of dollars.

 In addition to securities litigation, Mr. Babler’s practice includes a wide range of commercial disputes in state and federal courts.
 His antitrust experience includes private litigation, counseling, DOJ investigations, FTC litigation over a proposed merger, and Hart-Scott-Rodino filings.
 Mr. Babler also has represented clients in a number of appellate matters and has argued before the Wisconsin Supreme Court and the Seventh Circuit.

 Before joining the firm, Mr. Babler served as a judicial law clerk for Justice David T. Prosser, Jr. of the Wisconsin Supreme Court.

 Mr. Babler earned his law degree from Marquette University Law School (J.D., magna cum laude, 2011), where he was an editor and member of the Marquette Law Review and student editor of the FDCC Quarterly.
 He earned his bachelor’s degree in political science and French language and literature from Marquette University (B.A., magna cum laude, 2007).